misskniss/language-research/mhandysi/README.md

 > elements which can be accessed by referrencing the index of said elements
 > starting at 0.

-> The one major difference between arrays and lists is arrays are data specific.
+> The one major difference between arrays and lists is arrays are type specific.
 > They can only hold one type of elements, like integers, strings or other
 > types.